 We recommend the following to meet the legal requirements:

 - Provide and review the Newborn Screening Fact Sheet and Newborn Screening Infographic with parents.
-Both of these parent handouts are automatically sent to facilities and midwife practices with every newborn screening card.
+Both of these parent handouts are automatically sent to birth facilities and midwife practices with every newborn screening card.
 To view these handouts, visit our Education Materials and Forms page.